-For manuscript documents, do not place a signature block on a page by itself.
-Placing text on the signature page helps to ensure the integrity of the document.
+For paper documents, do not place a signature block on a page by itself.
+Placing text on the signature page (for paper documents) helps to ensure the integrity of the document.
 You may place the signature block either at the end of the document or between the preamble and the rest of the document.
 In the case of a joint document which requires multiple signatures, do not separate the signatures.
 All agencies should sign in the same place.
 If all agencies are signing at the end of the regulatory text, contact the Scheduling Unit for the best way to prepare the signature pages (see Example 1-12).

-Example 1-12: Placement of the ne signature block Preamble Regulatory text Signature[s] Signature date or Preamble Signature[s] Regulatory text
+Example 1-12: Placement of the signature block

+Either 0r

+Preamble Preamble

+Regulatory text Signature[s]

+Signature[s] Regulatory text

+Signature date

 We recommend but do not require a signature date.
-If you use one, use the date of actual signature.
+If you use one, use the date of actual signature4.
 We will not accept a postdated signature, and we will not change a signature date.
 If the date is more than 3 months old, we will add an editorial note indicating when we actually received the document.
 If the date is more than 12 months old, or if there is another problem with the date, we will immediately remove the document from the production process and make it available for pick-up.

+Example 1-13: Valid digital signature

+Document Digital Signature

+Cynthia James, Webportal submission on: 04/03/2018

+16:16:04;

-Example 1-13: Valid digit tal signature Document Digital Signature Cynthia James, Web Portal submission on: 04/03/2018 16:16:04; Director.
-From: jane.doe@agency.gov; Signed By: Cynthia James
+Director.
+From: jane.doe@agency.gov; Signed By:

+Cynthia James